drewstewart/jbake/ib2b-documentation/content/getting-started/index.md

 template.archive.file=archive.liquid
 ```

-In your liquid templates you can do a lookup for all published documents of a particular type using 'published_<document type>s' (yes, thats pluralised).
-For example:
+In your liquid templates you can do a lookup for all published documents of a particular type using 'published_{document type}s' (yes, thats pluralised).
+For our 'archive' example:

 ```
 {% for doc in published_archives %}